 ... and other circumstances that might affect members of the campus community.

-All students and working faculty/staff members at UC are automatically subscribed to the system.
+Registration for UTICA ALERT is automatic for students and Utica University faculty/staff members - All students and working faculty/staff members at Utica are automatically subscribed to the system.

 Questions?
 We can help.

-If you have questions about UC Alert, please contact:
+If you have questions about Utica Alert, please contact:

-More information can be found on the college’s Title IX site.
+More information can be found on the University’s Title IX site.